-Figure 59: Distances in discrete grids [3].
+Figure 58: Distances in discrete grids [3].
 The weight of each edge is equal to its Euclidean length.

-Figure 60: Image, with seedpoints in red.
+Figure 59: Image, with seedpoints in red.

-Figure 61: Path costs (inverted).
+Figure 60: Path costs (inverted).

-Figure 62: Path cost function: The cost of a path is the maximum value found along the path.
+Figure 61: Path cost function: The cost of a path is the maximum value found along the path.
 Dijkstra's algorithm still works!

-Figure 63: Path cost function: The cost of a path is the absolute difference between the maximum and minimum values found along the path.
-Dijkstra's algorithm no longer works!.
+Figure 62: Path cost function: The cost of a path is the absolute difference between the maximum and minimum values found along the path.
+Dijkstra's algorithm no longer works, but an optimal solution can in fact be found using an alternative algorithm [5].